sonic-pi-net/sonic-pi/etc/doc/cheatsheets/synths.md

     - default: 100
     - constraints: must be zero or greater,must be a value less than 131
     - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes
   * pulse_width:
     - doc: The width of the pulse wave as a value between 0 and 1.
 A width of 0.5 will produce a square wave.
 Different values will change the timbre of the sound.
 Only valid if wave is type pulse.
     - default: 0.5
     - constraints: must be a value between 0 and 1 exclusively
     - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes

 ## Pulse Wave with sub